Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

 \subsubsection{Normalizing the citation impact}

 To evaluate and compare the citation impact at the article and journal level among different subject areas, we should normalize them because of varying citation patterns across scientific disciplines and fields.
 To normalize the journal's H-index across categories, we computed the Percentile Rank (PR) of each journal (inspired by \cite{bornmann2014p100}) in its category.
 This method gives the journals within a category a rank between 0 (lowest H-index) to 100 (highest H-index).
 In this approach, journals with the same H-index have the same rank.
+Therefore, this normalization method is an advantage in case of skewed distributions.
 If the journal belongs to more than one category, we used the weighted PR \citep{bornmann2020evaluation}.
 Based on this approach, weighted PR (wPR) will be calculated using the formula:

 whereby, $sci$ is the \textit{i}th subject category that the journal belongs to and $n_{sci}$ is the number of journals in this subject category, and $PR_{sci}$ is PR of the journal in it.